FredHutch/tfcb_2022/lectures/lecture15/README.md

 Genomic Data (hands-on tutorials)
 - Use Bioconductor packages to work with genomic data in R
-- Load, inspect, and query genomic data (BED/SEG, BAM, VCF files)
+- Load, inspect, and query genomic data (BED/SEG, VCF files)
 - Identify and annotate genomic variants

 ## Before the class

-We will be working through some tutorials directly on your laptop using R Studio.
+We will be working through some tutorials directly on your laptop using R.

 ### 1. Install the R packages